theathral/OctoSport-Documentation/content/forms_and_actions/team_form.md

 - **Pending**: The team record is in the initial stage, awaiting review or approval.
 - **Active**: The team record is fully operational and in use.
 - **Archived**: The team record is no longer active but retained for historical reference.
-    - Requires `player_admin` or `admin` role to edit the record after the status is saved to this value.
 - **Inactive**: The team record is inactive and not in use.

 ## Related Lists